mpram/vis-insp-fof-hol/Instructions/Before HoL Steps.md

     The download will start, once is completed, check your **Downloads** folder in the VM,right click in the installation file and **Run as Administrator**.
 After the installation you will ask to restart the virtual machine.
 After restart you will be ask to **Accept the terms** for Docker.
 You might have a warning sign to dowloand **WSL2 Linux Kernel update packages for x64 machines**, follow the link, download the package and install it.

     Open Docker Dekstop, click on **Sign in**, if you have a docker account, just login, otherwise create a new one, select **Personal** and click on **Free**.
-  Open Powersheel "Run as Administrator" and run the following commands, you might need to restart in between:

-    ```linux
-    Enable-WindowsOptionalFeature -Online -FeatureName $("Microsoft-Hyper-V", "Containers") -All
-    ```
-    ```linux
-    Enable-WindowsOptionalFeature -Online -FeatureName $("VirtualMachinePlatform", "Microsoft-Windows-Subsystem-Linux")
-    ```

-Open with notepad settings.json located in C:\\User\AppData\Roaming\Docker

-Make sure the below settings looks like below or change them false to true to look like that:
- **"wslEngineEnabled": true**
- "**"useWindowsContainers": true**

- At this point you should be able to login and see the Docker Dekstop Started succesfully.

  5. In this github, go to the main folder, click on **Code** and then **Download ZIP**.